Taxation & Regulation (REG) Cheat Sheet

 • Voluntary: Shareholders holding more than 50% of the stock consent.

-• Involuntary: Fails to meet any qualification requirement (e.g., ineligible shareholder).
+• Involuntary: Fails to meet any qualification requirement.

-• Excess Passive Income: More than 25% of gross receipts are from passive income for 3 consecutive years (only applies if the S-Corp has prior C-Corp E&P).
+• Excess Passive Income: More than 25% of gross receipts are from passive income for 3 consecutive years (only if S-Corp has prior C-Corp E&P).

 Partnerships